 Bessastadir has been the presidential residence since 1941.
 However, the site has a much older history.
-The Islendinga Saga (Saga of the Icelanders) mentions Bessastadir as a farm belonging to 13th century chieftain and Saga author, Snorri Sturluson.
+The Islendinga Saga (Saga of the Icelanders) mentions Bessastaðir as a farm belonging to 13th century chieftain and Saga author, Snorri Sturluson.
 Archeological digs show that some of the earliest inhabitants in Iceland settled here.

-When Iceland agreed to recognize the King of Norway, Bessastadir became a royal stronghold and home to the highest ranking official in Iceland.
+When Iceland agreed to recognize the King of Norway, Bessastaðir became a royal stronghold and home to the highest ranking official in Iceland.
 Turkish slave raiders attacked the building in 1627, but the residents luckily managed to thwart the invaders.

 Today visitors can go inside the church, which has a triptych altarpiece painted by the Icelandic artist Muggur in 1921.

-Bessastadir church
+Bessastaðir church

-Is it possible to visit Bessastadir?
+Is it possible to visit Bessastaðir?

-Where is Bessastadir?
+Where is Bessastaðir?

 Bessastadir is situated on the Alftanes peninsula, only about 13km from the center of Reykjavik.